Statue of Ivan Konev: History

-The statue was unveiled during the Victory Day celebrations on 9 May 1980, and intended to commemorate Soviet Marshal Ivan Stepanovich Konev, who commanded Red Army troops that occupied Prague from the hands of the Nazis near to the end of World War II.
-It depicted a life-sized figure of Konev, holding in his hand a bouquet of lilacs, which civilians reportedly presented to the Red Army when it entered Czechoslovakia in May 1945.
+The statue was unveiled during the Soviet Victory Day celebrations on 9 May 1980, and was intended to commemorate Marshal Ivan Stepanovich Konev, one of several commanders of Red Army troops who captured Prague from Nazi Germany during the Prague offensive at the end of World War II.
+It depicted a life-sized figure of Konev, holding in his hand a bouquet of lilacs, which civilians allegedly presented to the Red Army when it entered Czechoslovakia in May 1945.
 It was located in Prague district 6 (Interbrigády Square, Bubeneč area).
-It was designed by Czech sculptor Zdeněk Krybus and architect Vratislav Růžička.
+The statue was designed by Czech sculptor Zdeněk Krybus and architect Vratislav Růžička.

-After the Revolutions of 1989 and the Czech transition to a democratic government, it became a subject of frequent vandalism, particularly on the anniversary of the Prague Spring.
+After the fall of the communist regime in 1989 and the Czech transition to a democratic government, it became a subject of frequent vandalism, particularly on the anniversary of the Prague Spring, a revolution that was put down by invading Soviet forces.
 The local government proposed relocating the monument to the Russian embassy.

-In 2018, the city added explanatory text to the monument, stating that he participated in the suppression of the Hungarian Revolution of 1956 and the Prague Spring.
+In 2018, the city added explanatory text to the monument, stating that Konev participated in the suppression of the Hungarian Revolution of 1956 and the Prague Spring.
 The explanatory text has been criticized by the Russian embassy.
 The diplomatic spat over this text has been one of the issues leading to the deterioration of Czech-Russia relations.

-On 21 August 2019 an unknown individual spray-painted "No to the blood-covered marshal, we shall not forget" on the statue.
+On 21 August 2019, an unknown individual spray-painted "No to the blood-covered marshal, we shall not forget" on the statue.
 The mayor of Prague 6 said that he is considering leaving the monument uncleaned, remarking that "red, after all, means beautiful in Russian".
 By September 2019, the Prague municipal authorities had covered up the monument, no longer willing to incur the cost of cleaning it up.
 The move proved to be controversial, as within days the tarpaulin covering the monument had been torn down three times; two individuals, described by Czech media as "pro-Russian activists", were detained by the police.